snwmelt/CMMBuilder/README.md

 The following are improvements to I would make to the application given more time to develop it.

-UI:
+___UI:___

-Add labeles to the ComboBox controls in order to allow the user to know what component type the are related to.
+* Add lables to the ComboBox controls in order to allow the user to know what component type the are related to.
-Add aspect ratio restrictions to the image display controls in order to produce a more refined visual representation and fix resulting image deformation.
+* Add aspect ratio restrictions to the image display controls in order to produce a more refined visual representation and fix resulting image deformation.
-Re-Align and improve control layout to make better use of the space on the left hand side of the application's display area.
+* Re-Align and improve control layout to make better use of the space on the left hand side of the application's display area.

-UX:
+___UX:___

-Add a control to allow a user could store the resulting CMM for future reference.
+* Add a control to allow a user could store the resulting CMM for future reference.
-Add a control to allow the user to import a list of CMM components.
+* Add a control to allow the user to import a list of CMM components.
-Add a control to allow the exporting of the applications current list of CMM components.
+* Add a control to allow the exporting of the applications current list of CMM components.

-Source Code:

-Models/Interfaces/ICMMComponent.cs

-Rather than using a string to denote "type" I would have preffered to make use of an enumeration, to allow for better componentn selection and better data validity testing.

-Modles/Interfaces/IDataContest.cs
+___Source Code:___

+__Models/Interfaces/ICMMComponent.cs__

+* Change "Type" propety from String to Enum.
+Improves component selection, extensibility, and data validity testing.

+__Models/Interfaces/IDataContest.cs__

-Improved component updateting via use of an enum in the Select function.
+* Improve component updating via use of an enum in the Select function.
-Using a Dictionary<Type,ICMMComponent> rather than individual IEnumerable<String> collections in order to allow for extension of
-CMM Component types availble in the future without having to update data context logic.
+* Use Dictionary<Type,ICMMComponent> rather than IEnumerable<String> collections in order to allow for extension of CMM Component types availble without modification.

-Modesl/DataContext.cs
+__Models/DataContext.cs__

-Loading in the list of CMMComponents and their properties via a resource file (e.g. a CSV, or Exel Doc) rather than hard-coded Lists.
+* Load in the list of CMMComponents and their properties via a resource file (e.g. a CSV, or Exel Doc).
-Moved the BitmapImage Loading logic out of the DataContext file and abstracting it via it's own interface to decouple the provision of images from the provision of CMM Components.
+* Move the BitmapImage Loading logic out of the DataContext and abstract access via an interface to decouple the provision of images from the provision of CMM Components.
-Moved the CMMCTE and CMMLength calculations out of the Select method as these are not bound to what compnent has been just selected and thus should not be in this method.
+* Move the CMMCTE and CMMLength calculations out of the Select method as these are not bound to what component has been just selected.

-ViewModels/Helpers/CommandRelay`1.cs
+__ViewModels/Helpers/CommandRelay`1.cs__

-I would remove this class as it is unused.
-My initial idea had the user pressing a button to update the data displayed on screen, however given that I opted instead for dynamic updating of displayed information this is no longer required.
+* Remove as it is unused.
+The initial concept had the user pressing a button to update the data displayed on screen.
+However given the dynamic updating of displayed information this is no longer required.

-ViewModels/CMMBuilderPageViewModel.cs
+__ViewModels/CMMBuilderPageViewModel.cs__

-Move the constructor list initialisations to thier own methods.
+* Move the constructor list initialisations to thier own methods.
-All SelectedCMM...Index properties are too verbose and repetitive, I would have moved all the NotifyPropertyChanged calls for CMM
-Length, CTE, and Images into thier own method in order to improve maintainability, and readability.
+* All SelectedCMM...Index properties are too verbose and repetitive, all NotifyPropertyChanged calls for CMM Length, CTE, and Images should be moved into thier own method in order to improve maintainability, and readability.

-Views/CMMBuilderPageView.xaml
+__Views/CMMBuilderPageView.xaml__

-Here the bindings for the components provided by the viewmodel are too repetetive, and potentially too restrictive as to how a supporting view model would have to be implemented.
-I would have preferd to create approprite Data Templates that are based around passing in a more complext object ( like an ICMMComponent instance ), which would allow for fewer required bindgs and more abstraction.
+Bindings for the components provided by the viewmodel are too repetetive, and potentially too restrictive.
+Instead Data Templates based around passing in a more complext objects ( e.g. ICMMComponent instances ), would allow for fewer required bindgs and better abstraction.